maryyyyna/ADM-HW2-Group14/README.md

 Chengjuan Jia 2046618

-In the repository "ADM-HW2-Group14" you'll find "mainDef.ipynb" and "CommandLine.sh", the result of our efforts.
+In the repository "ADM-HW2-Group14" you'll find "main.ipynb" and "CommandLine.sh", the result of our efforts.

 We worked principally independently due to the fact we don't live all in Rome and for private commitments: work, study.
 We communicated mainly through Whatsapp-messenger and just in the last days two long meet calls.